-Glossary

-Amniotic membrane: Innermost, thin membrane of the placenta

-Cryopreservation: The state of freezing cells in liquid nitrogen at -196°C

-F-12k HAM: Media used to culture PC-3 cells

-Gleason score: A score quantified by a pathologist to classify prostate cancer

-In situ: In a localized state or condition [1]

-In vitro: Occurs in a laboratory vessel outside of the body [2]

-In vivo: Made to occur within a living organism [3]

-L-15: Media used to culture SW-620 and MDA-MB-231 cells

-MDA-MB-231: Breast cancer cell line obtained from ATCC

-Nanopure water: Water with 18.2 megaohm ionic purity with negligible bacteria [4]

-PC-3: Prostate cancer cell line obtained from ATCC

-Quant-iT™ PicoGreen™ dsDNA Assay Kit: DNA assay kit used to determine concentration of DNA in a sample using absorbance

-RPMI-1640: Media used to culture PC-3 cells

-Seeding: Adding cells to a material or flask at a specific concentration and volume

-Sonication: Sound energy is applied to agitate particles in a sample

-Splitting: The action of lifting cells from a flask and moving them to new flasks for culture expansion

-Static culture: Culture conditions with no flow regime

-SW-620: Colon cancer cell line obtained from ATCC

-Tumorigenesis: Process of generating new tumors

-Abbreviations

-ATCC: American Type Culture Collection

-ATM: Human ataxia-telangiectasia locus protein

-CO2: Carbon dioxide

-CSC: Cancer stem cell

-DMEM: Dulbecco’s minimal essential medium

-DMSO: Dimethyl sulfoxide

-DNA: Deoxyribonucleic acid

-EGFR: Epidermal growth factor receptor

-EMT: Epithelial-to-mesenchymal transition

-ER: Estrogen receptor

-ESA: Human surface antigen

-GAD67: Human glutamate decarboxylase

-GAPDH: Glyceraldehyde-3-phostphate dehydrogenase

-GSTM3: Human glutathione transferase M3

-Humirf5: Human interferon regulatory factor 5

-MCT: Monocarboxylate transporter

-MSC: Mesenchymal stem cell

-ncRNA: Non-coding RNA

-P19: Human serine proteinase inhibitor

-PBS: Phosphate buffered saline

-PCR: Polymerase chain reaction

-PLLA: Poly-L-lactic acid

-PR: Progesterone receptor

-PSA: Prostate-specific antigen

-RNA: Ribonucleic acid

-TFAR15: Homo sapiens apoptosis-related protein TFAR15

-Vat C: Human subunit C of V-ATPase

 Abstract

 The prevalence of cancer in modern society has increased from 14.1 million new diagnoses and 8.2 million deaths in 2012 to an estimated 21.7 million new diagnoses and 13 million cancer-related deaths projected in 2030 [1].
-The development of novel methods for 3D in vitro tumor growth can help to understand better the progression the disease and eventually provide new therapeutic approaches, especially at the personalized medicine level.
+The development of novel methods for 3D in vitro tumor growth can help to understand better the progression of the disease and eventually provide new therapeutic approaches, especially at the personalized medicine level.
 Human amniotic membrane is a promising biological scaffold for the growth of cancer cells and ultimately tumorigenesis.
 The membrane is antimicrobial and contains important extracellular matrix components for cancer cell growth.
 SW-620 colon cancer cells were seeded on the surface of the decellularized human amniotic membrane in the presented studies.
 SW-620 colon cancer cells were shown to proliferate on decellularized amniotic membrane in a shortened seeding and culturing two day procedure.
 A five day seeding and culturing on the decellularized membrane procedure resulted in a three day proliferative period (days 0 through 3) with a 60% seeding efficiency on day 0 (555,000 initially seeded cells).
 The number of cells plateaued from days 3 to 5.
 These results provide a promising proof-of-concept in 3D in vitro monolayer culture.
 Future work is necessary to improve the use of human amniotic membrane as a 3D in vitro scaffold through layering or surface modifications.
 Comparison of the genotypic expression between the in vivo, 3D in vitro amniotic membrane and 2D culture models using PCR is also necessary to determine if the cells are behaving like cells in physiological conditions.

 Introduction